England (7) – Bottallack -> Oxford

 Historic war plane of 1915

-For the night we were searching again for a parking, which is very hard, if you don’t want to ignore the signs saying „No overnight parking“.
-But at the end we stopped near Avebury at a parking just of the street next to Silbury Hill.
+For the night we were searching again for a parking, which was very hard, if you don’t want to ignore the signs saying „No overnight parking“.
+But at the end we stopped near Avebury at a parking just off the street next to Silbury Hill.

 Stop for the night near Avebury